⚡ The short version

 The "Sycophancy Problem": Why Generic AI Isn't Enough

-A common mistake job seekers make is trying to use standard, generic LLMs (like the free version of ChatGPT) as an AI career coach.
-They type out their interview answers and ask, "Is this good?"
+A common mistake job seekers make is trying to use standard, generic chatbots (like standard ChatGPT) for interview practice.
+You paste in a question, type out your answer, and ask, "How did I do?"

-If you want to truly improve your interview communication skills, you must use software designed specifically for AI interview prep, rather than relying on a generic chatbot that just wants to be your friend.
+When you want to analyze your interview performance with AI, you must use software specifically engineered for critical feedback, not a chatbot programmed to be your friend.

 Real-Time Copilots vs. Practice Simulators (The 2026 Landscape)